Not feeling heat and receiving error code 228 from your Lennox® furnace?

 How a Pressure Switch Works

-This part plays a prominent role as your furnace prepares to heat your house.
+This part plays a prominent part as your furnace prepares to warm your home.

 - Your furnace’s control board commences running the draft inducer blower motor.
-This drains combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.
+This drains combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.

 - When the pressure switch senses that plenty of air is being pulled into the burners, it closes and tells the control board to ignite the furnace.